spendsphere/spendsphere-ml/README.md

 # Spendsphere ML

-ML service using Ollama for OCR
+ML service using Ollama for OCR and Budget Advices